acgetchell/mundus-atrox/src/journals/eleventh.md

 Round 2

-1. *Benjamin* shot the beholder thing for 20+ damage.
+1. *Benjamin* shot the Beholder thing for 20+ damage.
-2. *Geral* asks *Benjamin* to hit the beholder thing again for 15 damage and it goes down!
+2. *Geral* asks *Benjamin* to hit the Beholder thing again for 15 damage and it goes down!
 3. *Tysnera* uses Fireball, sparing CoralKing, and does 29 damage, but doesn’t drop anything.
 4. There is a Lightning Bolt that comes out of nowhere, but *Wulrif* miraculously manages to Counterspell it.
 5. *Actias* moves up and casts bane on 4 Undead.